horea-chivu/hc-vim/README.md

 Now Neovim is fully functional with this configurations and plugins!

-## How to update?
+# How to update?

 Just execute in your terminal `bash ~/.hc-vim/vimupdate`, and the script will take care of the updates for you(it might take a while becouse of download and compilation of YouCompleteMe).
 You will probably be promted to run *ubuntu-dependencies* again.
 Please, do it.

-## Settings and customizations
+# Settings and customizations
-5 files will be created where you can put your personal vim configurations:
+6 files will be created where you can put your personal vim configurations:
     * `~/.vim.user/.vim.user.settings` - some predifined settings that you can enable or disable(ex: you can disable plugins)
     * `~/.vim.user/.vim.user.before` - you can put here all your settings that will be sourced *before* anything else
     * `~/.vim.user/.vim.user.after` - you can put here all your settings that will be sourced *after* anything else
     * `~/.vim.user/.vim.user.plugins` - you can add plugins
     * `~/.vim.user/.vim.user.plugins_settings` - you can add settings for those plugins
+    * `~/.vim.user/UltiSnips` - you can add *programming_language*.snippets files where you can create UltiSnips snippets

-## Backups
+# Backups

 Your old configurations, represented by *~/.vim* directory and *~/.vimrc* file will be moved in **~/.vim_backup** directory.

-## Features
+# Features

 1. Gorgeous font(Monaco) and customized colorschemes(github for day, codeschool for night)
 2. Modern .vimrc configuration